kobostone/Huawei-Switch-Command-Note/README.md

 ![image](https://github.com/user-attachments/assets/140a57e1-cb21-46f5-a6d6-a73f7cd5f69c)

-# Find out the connected devices to a Huawei switch
+# Find out the connected devices to a switch

 ## view the LLDP neighbors of the switch.